 Portrait by Nate Dorr © 2006

 New York City is the most populous city in the United States, with over 8 million residents.
-It also houses a surprising amount of forgotten, empty spaces, ranging from half-demolished neighborhoods to airports, hospitals and schools to derelict factories, powerhouses and sugar refineries.
+It also houses a surprising amount of forgotten, empty and abandoned spaces, ranging from half-demolished neighborhoods to airports, hospitals and schools to derelict factories, powerhouses and sugar refineries.

 These spaces contain hidden beauty, unwritten histories, and artifacts that are overlooked by society.
 My work documents what has been left behind, and what will soon vanish from New York's constantly changing landscape.
 Many of the places I've visited have already been demolished or are slated for demolition.
 All that remains are the photographs.